 The Displays panel shows a hierarchical list of the available displays for a particular field.
-Click on the type of display you want from the choices listed in the Displays panel.
+Click on the type of display from the choices listed in the Displays panel to select it.
 There are a variety of different display types that are unique to particular types of data.
 For more information, see the Examples of Display Types pages.

-You can select two or more displays (different display types) at one time.
+Two or more displays (different display types) can be selected at one time.
 For an additional display, hold down the Control key and click on the second display type desired.